ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 ### Multicast
 For bitstreams being delivered over multicast, the following rules apply:

 * The atlas V3C component media configuration is identified by v3c-ptl-level-idc, v3c-ptl-tier-flag, v3c-ptl-codec-idc, and v3c-ptl-toolset-idc.
-These atlas format configuration parameters MUST be used symmetrically; that is, the answerer MUST either maintain all configuration parameters or remove the media line, including any associated video coded V3C component media lines.
+These atlas format configuration parameters MUST be used symmetrically; that is, the answerer MUST either maintain all configuration parameters or reject the media line, including any associated video coded V3C component media lines.
 This implies that v3c-ptl-level-idc for offer/answer in multicast is not changeable.

 * The video coded V3C component media configuration format is according the respective RTP video payload specification.